Rip Torn

-Elmore Rual "Rip" Torn Jr. (February 6, 1931 – July 9, 2019) was an American actor whose career spanned more than 60 years.
+Elmore Rual "Rip" Torn Jr. (February 6, 1931 – July 9, 2019) was an American actor whose career spanned roughly 60 years.
 He was nominated for the Academy Award for Best Supporting Actor for playing Marsh Turner in Cross Creek (1983).
-Torn's portrayal of Artie the producer on The Larry Sanders Show received six Emmy Award nominations, winning in 1996.
-He also won an American Comedy Award for Funniest Supporting Male in a Series, and two CableACE Awards for his work on the show, and for his roles as Zed in the Men in Black franchise (1997–2002) and Patches O'Houlihan in Dodgeball: A True Underdog Story (2004).
+Torn's portrayal of Artie the producer on The Larry Sanders Show (1992–1998) received six Emmy Award nominations, winning in 1996.
+Torn was also known for his roles as Judas Iscariot in King of Kings (1961), Thomas J. Finley, Jr. in Sweet Bird of Youth (1962), Dr. Nathan Bryce in The Man Who Fell to Earth (1976), Bob Diamond in Defending Your Life (1991), Zeus in Hercules (1997), Zed in the Men in Black franchise (1997, 2002), Jim Brody in Freddy Got Fingered (2001), Patches O'Houlihan in Dodgeball: A True Underdog Story (2004), and Louis XV in Marie Antoinette (2006).

 Early life

 Elmore Rual Torn Jr. was born on February 6, 1931, in Temple, Texas, the son of Elmore Rual "Tiger" Torn Sr., and Thelma Mary Torn (née Spacek).
 The senior Elmore was an agriculturalist and economist who worked to promote the consumption of black-eyed peas, particularly as a custom on New Year's Day.
 Thelma was an aunt of actress Sissy Spacek.
 The family is of German, Austrian, and Czech/Moravian ancestry.
 The nickname "Rip" is a family tradition among men in the Torn family, having been used by his father, uncle, and a cousin.
 Torn graduated from Taylor High School in Taylor, Texas, in 1948.

-Torn was a member of the Texas A&M University Corps of Cadets, although he graduated from the University of Texas where he studied acting under the Shakespeare professor B. Iden Payne, and was a member of the Alpha Nu chapter of the Sigma Chi fraternity.
-After graduation, he served in the military police in the United States Army.
+Torn was a member of the Texas A&M University Corps of Cadets, although he graduated from the University of Texas, where he studied acting under the Shakespeare professor B. Iden Payne. and was a member of the Alpha Nu chapter of the Sigma Chi fraternity.
+After graduation, he served in the Korean War with the 2nd Infantry Division with the military police in the United States Army.